linhuawang/hel-large-scale-pfp/README.md

-# hel-large-scale-pfp: Heterogeneous ensemble learning for large scale protein function prediction
+# hel-large-scale-pfp: Heterogeneous ensemble learning for large scale protein function prediction (PFP)

-The scirpts in this repository is used to reproduce the results for our large-scale assessment of heterogeneous ensembles in PFP.
+The scripts in this repository is used to reproduce the results for our large-scale assessment of heterogeneous ensembles in PFP.
 Heterogeneous enesmble training is based on previous built software: datasink by Sean Whalen (https://github.com/shwhalen/datasink)
 The following scripts directly or largely come from Sean's code in datasink:
 * Pipeline.groovy (slightly modified)